 Revolving Door Provision of Alabama Ethics Law

-Individuals who retire from positions which may be subject to the revolving door provision as defined by the Alabama Ethics Commission should discuss their retirement/re-employment plans with the Benefits area of Human Resources.
+Individuals who retire from positions which may be subject to the revolving door provision as defined by the Alabama Ethics Commission should discuss their retirement/re-employment plans with their supervisor or the HR Benefits department.
 In general, the revolving door provision applies to individuals who retire from positions of authority.
-These are positions in which the incumbents have authority to hire, fire, make purchases, approve or grant contracts, etc. Ultimately, the individual employee will need to consult the Alabama Ethics Commission for a final decision on whether or not their position is/was a position of authority.
+These are positions in which the incumbents have authority to hire, fire, make purchases, approve or grant contracts, etc. The individual employee should consult their direct supervisor or HR Benefits for information on whether or not their position is/was a position of authority.
 If the individual is/was in a position of authority, that individual cannot be re-employed at the University of Alabama at Birmingham for a period of two (2) years unless they choose to suspend retirement benefits from the Retirement Systems of Alabama.